Should All Homes Have Gutters and Downspouts?

 • Improperly pitched gutters: In order for water to flow away from your home, your gutters need to be pitched toward the downspouts.
 If not, standing water will accumulate in your gutters.

-• Gutter Leaks and Holes: Leaky gutter joints can cause water to gather around the base of your home.
+• Gutter Leaks and Holes: The joints in leaky gutters can cause water to gather around the base of your home.
 After a while, this can contribute to serious foundation and structural issues.

 To keep your gutters clean and clog-free, you’ll have to climb the ladder multiple times per year, which can be dangerous and time-consuming.
-Fortunately, LeafFilter provides a permanent solution to clogged gutters, so you’ll never have to worry about gutter cleaning again!
+Fortunately, LeafFilter provides a permanent solution to clogged gutters, so you can spend less time worrying about gutter cleaning and more time on the things you love!

 Keep your Gutters Clear with LeafFilter Gutter Protection